Medicare typically covers Eliquis through Medicare Advantage (Part C) or Medicare Part D prescription drug coverage plans.

 If a person takes Eliquis regularly, their doctor may give them an anticoagulant alert card because Eliquis may increase the risk of bleeding during surgical, medical, or dental treatment.

 In general, Eliquis may cause mild-to-severe side effects.
-A person can use this tool to get more detailed information about possible side effects.
+A person can use

 For example, some drugs may interact with Eliquis in ways that can negatively affect a person’s body and increase the risk of bleeding.
 If a person is taking Eliquis, they may want to talk to their doctor before also taking the following medications: